-"Statement of Work" or "SOW" shall mean the document describing the activities Respondent must perform, which is attached as Appendix A.
+"Statement of Work" or "SOW" shall mean the document describing the activities Respondent will perform, which is attached hereto and incorporated herein as Appendix A.

 "Supervising Contractor" shall mean the principal contractor retained by Respondent to supervise and direct the implementation of the Work under this Settlement.